sasounkr/ExtraCredit_Challenge/README.md

   In your impelementation, given a valid expression, you will convert the expression into a binary tree, and then once you do that, you will use the postfix evaluation algorithm(a very simple algorithm) to evaluate an expression.

- **1st Part(harder part): setting up the binary tree**
+ **1st Part(harder part): setting up the binary tree** You will convert an expression into a binary tree such that if you were to do an inorder traversal of the tree, the program would spit back the exact same expression you entered.

+For example, if you were to enter "1x2+3", you program should come up with the tree below:
+                     +
+                   /   \
+                  x     3
+                /   \
+               1     2
+You will implement 2 functions:
+(1) shared_ptr<Node> insert_op(shared_ptr<Node> root, char op)
+  Assuming 'op' is an operator, you will allocate a new node, and I'll leave it to you to figure out where your new node needs to be inserted(**Hint**: draw out a tree, and see what happens when you add a new operator node).
+This function must return the root of the tree(so if you decide to impelement you'd most probably need a helper function.

+(2) shared_ptr<Node> insert_num(shared_ptr<Node> root, char num) {

 side note:
 You can also look at my Rubix files... but they're not even close to complete.
 The idea was to make a Rubix cube, randomly scramble it, and then try to solve it using the A* algorithm.
 However, it is too time consuming for me to do for an extra credit assignment, so I leave it to you if you want to impelement it as a future homework assignment.